 2018: The educational covenant is lifted and the site advertised for commercial development.

 December 2018: Hafod Housing Association submit plans to demolish the school buildings and build a four storey block of 43 flats alongside 5 townhouses.

 January 2019: The campaign against loss of the buildings is launched with overwhelming objection to Hafod’s proposals.
-Over 2,300 people signed a petition against the development and more than 1,400 objections were received by the Council.
+Over 2,200 people signed a petition against the development and more than 1,400 objections were received by the Council.

 A rebuttal to Cadw’s decision based on the fact that numerous buildings have been listed despite having uPVC windows.

 13th September 2019: The school is listed by the Victorian Society on their ‘Top 10 Endangered Buildings’ list for 2019.
 Christopher Costelloe, Director of the Victorian Society, said: ‘Cowbridge School is a beautifully crafted building, solid, handsome and capable of being reused.
 Its thoughtless demolition would be a huge blow to the town.’
-You can read more about this here: https://www.victoriansociety.org.uk/news/victorian-society-top-10-most-endangered-buildings-2019

-15th November 2019: At a meeting chaired by Jane Hutt AM, a few of the campaign group meet with Jas Bains (Hafod CEO) and chief planner, Kate Cutter.
+15th November 2019: At a meeting chaired by Jane Hutt MS, a few of the campaign group meet with Jas Bains (Hafod CEO) and chief planner, Kate Cutter.
 Options for retention of the building were discussed and examples provided where additional funding has been sourced to assist in the conversion of historic buildings into social housing.
 The strength of feeling against loss of the building was acknowledged and assurances given that Hafod would not ‘bulldoze’ its way through the town.